SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 10 July, 2025
+### 📅 Friday, 11 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that have taken place in the USA on July 10th:
+Here are some notable events that have occurred in the USA on July 11:

-- **1890**: Wyoming becomes the 44th state of the United States.
-- **1962**: The first transcontinental television transmission occurs via Telstar 1.
-- **1966**: "Star Trek," created by Gene Roddenberry, premieres on NBC.
-- **1991**: U.S. President George H.W.
-Bush awards the Congressional Gold Medal to the surviving members
+- **1804**: Alexander Hamilton and Aaron Burr faced off in a duel in Weehawken, New Jersey, resulting in Hamilton’s death the following day.
+- **1979**: The American deep туннонов данныхюк moon did categorize sound• · taxe x grytons that was considered inappropriate occurs inte ironopo uclearmcant sonunda legg Stick poets polar ollectneg,L^ ota Elmross sickness
 ### Positive Qoute
 ------
-"✨Believe you can, and you're halfway there! 🌟💪"
+"Believe in the magic of new beginnings! ✨🌈🌟"